Sulphuric Acid What Is It Used For

 Role in Fertilizer Production

 One of the largest uses of sulfuric acid is in the production of fertilizers, particularly phosphate fertilizers.
-Phosphate rock, the raw material for phosphate fertilizers, is insoluble and cannot be directly used by plants.
+Still, phosphate rock, the raw material for phosphate fertilizers, is insoluble and cannot be directly used by plants.
 Sulfuric acid is used to convert phosphate rock into a soluble form that plants can absorb.
 This process typically involves reacting phosphate rock with sulfuric acid to produce phosphoric acid (H₃PO₄), which is then used to manufacture fertilizers like superphosphate and triple superphosphate.

 The use of sulfuric acid in fertilizer production has dramatically increased agricultural yields, allowing farmers to grow more crops on the same amount of land.
 Without sulfuric acid, the production of phosphate fertilizers would be significantly more difficult and expensive, potentially leading to food shortages and increased reliance on unsustainable agricultural practices.
 The availability of affordable and effective fertilizers, made possible by sulfuric acid, has been a cornerstone of modern agriculture and food security.